-We provide a variety of computing resources.
+Visit the Olin IS website for details on computing resources.
 Every student is eligible for network accounts that include email, file storage, a personal website and remote access to the Olin network.
-You can access these resources from computers in the Olin computer lab or from your own laptop at one of Simon Hall’s several network ports or through the comprehensive wireless network.
+You can access these resources from computers in the Olin computer lab or from your own laptop at one of Bauer, Knight, or Simon Halls' several network ports or through the comprehensive wireless network.

-The Weston Career Center enhances students’ professional development and job-search skills.
-Located in Simon Hall, the Weston Career Center's library houses current information on industries, companies and contacts.
-The Weston Career Center also assists corporate recruiters looking to hire our students for full-time positions, part-time positions or summer internships.
+The Weston Career Center enhances students’ professional development and job-search skills and assists corporate recruiters looking to hire our students for full-time positions, part-time positions or summer internships.
 Learn more at the OlinCareers website.

 The main campus library is called the Olin Library, but it's not part of Olin Business School.
 It's east of Simon Hall in the middle of campus just beyond Graham Chapel.
 You can use the document delivery service to have a book from any campus library delivered to the business library.